Skip to main content

 Growth Hormone Peptides

-One of the most prominent areas of is the use of Growth Hormone Releasing Hormone (GHRH) analogs and Growth Hormone Releasing Peptides (GHRPs).
+One of the most prominent areas of peptide therapy is the use of Growth Hormone Releasing Hormone (GHRH) analogs and Growth Hormone Releasing Peptides (GHRPs).
 As we age, the pituitary’s production of Human Growth Hormone (HGH) declines.
 Direct replacement with HGH can be a blunt instrument with potential side effects.
 Peptides offer a more nuanced approach.

 • Sermorelin ∞ This peptide is a GHRH analog.
 It directly stimulates the pituitary gland to produce and release the body’s own HGH in a natural, pulsatile manner that mimics youthful physiology.